ILIAS-eLearning/ILIAS/Services/Repository/README.md

 This part of the documentation deals with concepts and business rules, for technical documentation see [README-technical.md](./README-technical.md).

+## Manage screen

+- To enter the manage screen write permission for a container is needed.
+- To stay in manage screen when navigating either write permission for a container or a non empty clipboard is necessary.
+- Being in the manage screen does not add any additional permissions.
+Actions can only be performed, if the necessary permission is given.

 ## Trash

 - To view the trash of a container class the "write" permission of the container is needed.